-The Dadaab refugee complex hosts almost a quarter million people people which requires UNHCR WASH to treat and pump a total of 10 million litres of water per day from 28 boreholes scattered around the complex.
+The Dadaab refugee complex hosts almost a quarter million people, which requires UNHCR WASH to treat and pump a total of 10 million liters of water per day from 28 boreholes scattered around the camp.
 This is a pretty amazing feat to accomplish and it is stunning to see how the WASH team in Dadaab meticulously pulls it off, considering the sheer size of the area the complex occupies.
 To improve this process, BRCK and UNHCR teamed up to provide a solution that would enable remote monitoring of water generation and water treatment using the PicoBRCK as an IoT platform.

 Every project has its hiccups and this one was no different.
-Airtel, the original network carrier we chose for the installs was down during the time we were in Dadaab.
-We had specifically confirmed coverage and operability of the Airtel network on our first trip to Dadaab but it was not to be.
+Airtel, the original network carrier we chose for the installs, was down during the time we were in Dadaab.
+We had specifically confirmed coverage and operability of the Airtel network on our first trip there, but it was not to be.
 Luckily, we were able to find sim cards from a different network provider and replace the ones we had.